a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 Greed, continued…but first a caution

 Last week we began our consideration of greed and the primary value system through which it gained dominant ascendance, that is, Orange [ER], merit values.
 Building on that, I think a brief caution is in order before we move on.
 We need to be very careful not to toss the Orange [ER] baby with the overreach-bathwater as we consider greed, or any overreaching expression of any values set.
 We need the healthy dimensions of Orange values.
 The shadow work the blog has been attempting to do only seeks to bring light to the blind, or unhealthy spots in the expression of our values.
-Remember, each level, or stage, of values development manifests both healthy and unhealthy forms of expression.
+Remember, each system of values manifests both healthy and unhealthy forms of expression.
 Sturdy wisdom is available to help us with this caution regarding conflating healthy ER with unhealthy ER and reducing ER to greed.

 John Wesley had a saying that, rightly understood, makes a very helpful guide …an admonition on the acquiring of money: